-Having an unhealthy body image is bad for general wellbeing and is also incredibly time consuming.
-Here are a few tips for improving your body image.
+An unhealthy body image affects your wellbeing and mental health, and may lead to eating disorders.
+Here are a few tips for improving body image.

 Eating disorders and body image